wutzi15/muonic/README.md

 ###Muon Velocity

 In this tab the muon velocity can be measured.
 The measurement can be started with activating the check box.
 In the following popup window it has to be configured.
+The muon velocity widget will measure the signal times between two given channels which can be interpreted as the flight time of the muon from one detector plate to the other.
+The resulting histogram shows the distribution of flight times.
+The mean flight time can be calculated by using the fit button to fit a gaussian distribution.

 **The error of the fit might be wrong!**

 ###Pulse Analyzer

-You can have a look at the pulse widths in this plot.
-The height of the pulses is lost during the digitization process, so all pulses have the same height here.
-On the left side is an oscilloscope of the pulse widths shown and on the right side are the pulse widths collected in an histogram.
+The pulse analyzer shows distributions of the pulse widths for each channel that is activated.

 ###GPS Output